If you are thinking about applying to California, the deadline for Fall 2023 admissions is August 20 and the application fee costs $50.

 |Rigor of Secondary School Record||Important|

-To apply, all applicants to California must submit the following items.
-Double check with California's admissions department to confirm all application materials and requirements.
+To apply to California, all applicants must submit the following items.
+Check in with California's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|